MicrosoftDocs/visualstudio-docs/docs/deployment/building-dotnet-clickonce-applications-from-the-command-line.md

    This opens the Visual Studio Developer Command Prompt.

 3. In the **Visual Studio Command Prompt**, make sure the current directory shows the location of the project you just built above.
-If you're not in the project directory, type `chdir My Documents\Visual Studio\Projects\CmdLineDemo`.
+If you're not in the project directory, type a command such as `chdir C:\Users\username\source\repos\CmdLineDemo`.

 4. To remove the existing files produced in "To create and publish a [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md) project," type `rmdir /s publish`.

    This step is optional, but it ensures that the new files are all produced by the command-line build.

-   For .NET Core 3.1 and .NET 5 and later, building .NET ClickOnce applications from the command line is a similar experience except, you need to provide an additional property for the publish profile on the MSBuild command line.
+   For .NET Core 3.1 and .NET 5 and later, building .NET ClickOnce applications from the command line is a similar experience, except you need to provide an additional property for the publish profile on the MSBuild command line.

 5. Type `msbuild /target:publish /p:PublishProfile=<pubxml file> /p:PublishDir="<specific location>"`.

    The above steps will produce a full [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md) application deployment in a subfolder of your project named **publish**. *CmdLineDemo.application* is the [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md) deployment manifest.
 The folder *CmdLineDemo_1.0.0.0* contains the files *CmdLineDemo.exe* and *CmdLineDemo.exe.manifest*, the [!INCLUDE[ndptecclick](../deployment/includes/ndptecclick_md.md) application manifest. *Setup.exe* is the bootstrapper, which by default is configured to install .NET.
 This is the entire set of files you need to deploy your application over the Web or via UNC or CD/DVD.

 > [!NOTE]
-> The MSBuild system uses the **PublishDir** option to specify the location for output, for example `msbuild /t:publish /p:PublishDir="<specific location>"`.
+> The MSBuild system uses the **PublishDir** option to specify the location for output, for example `msbuild /t:publish /p:PublishProfile=<pubxml file> /p:PublishDir="<specific location>"`.

 ## Publish process output